talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 a directory, then it is not going to work: the existing data will not be cleaned up.
 A cleanup operation would need to be included in the job commit, deleting all files in the destination directory which where not being overwritten.
-1. It requires a path element, such as `__pending` which cannot be used for any purpose other than for the storage of pending commit data.
+1. It requires a path element, such as `__magic` which cannot be used for any purpose other than for the storage of pending commit data.
-1. Unless extra code is added to every FS operation, it will still be possible to manipulate files under the `__pending` tree.
+1. Unless extra code is added to every FS operation, it will still be possible to manipulate files under the `__magic` tree.
 That's not necessarily bad.
 1. As written data is not materialized until the commit, it will not be possible for any process to read or manipulated a file which it has just created.
 1. As written data is not materialized until the commit, if a task